According to a 1933 Pro-Swing advertisement, "The Pro-Swing principle of balanced weight and spring induces just the

 right amount of pull on the arms and body to produce smooth rhythm and

 correctly applied power."

-This example is in wonderful condition.
-Much of the original green paint remains on the spring, which is straight.
+This example is in solid condition.
+A little of the original red paint remains on the spring, which is straight.
 The grip is original.
-Much of the original shaft decal remains.
-The weight is the brass ball, not the lead ball as was sometimes used.

 The weight is the lead ball, which still has traces of its gold paint.